Guardian Homes for Doodle Heaven Texas

 First of all, let me share that there are a million ways to set up guardian homes, but this is how WE do it.

 Plus, I love to share!
 This way I get to build relationships with amazing people and share our dogs with them.
 A guardian dog goes to the family for FREE and we retain the rights to breed the dog through age 6 (most retire before then).
 We pay for any expenses related to breeding including all testing.
 The dog is brought to us for breeding for a few days, for a sonogram (just a vet visit), and an x-ray (usually 5 days before due date)to determine the number of puppies.
-At that point they come with us for 7-9 weeks for whelping and caring for her litter (if the guardian has a female).
+At that point they come with us for 7-9 weeks for whelping and caring for their litter (if the guardian has a female).
 Dogs can be bred once a year or back to back (twice a year) or a combination thereof.
-I can give you all the research showing reasons for the process of breeding in all of these options.
+I can give you all the research showing reasons for the process of breeding in all of these options!
 I will want all guardian homes to read that research to be sure they are comfortable with the process and comfortable with us in every way before entering in this relationship.
 Dogs are very different from humans in how their body responds to heat cycles.
 In being a guardian we have to agree to this process together.
 Once a female retires she is spayed at our expense and she remains with the guardian for the rest of her life.
 Guardians are also paid per litter and may come and visit their dog any time during the 8 weeks she is caring for her babies.

 Males are different in that they never have to come for 8 weeks.
 They simply need to come for a few days several times a year depending on the females he is breeding with.
 Males can breed longer than females and that is determined by our vet, as each male will be different.
+Males clearly come more often and stay for a much shorter time.
+They also are paid less, but paid more often.

 Both males and females have a legally binding contract detailing the rules for guardian homes and we also ask that all perspective guardian homes talk to a couple of our current homes to get their views on this process.
 I won't lie, it is hard to leave your baby with us for 8 weeks!!!
 You have to be prepared for that, but our door is open for you to come any time to visit!

 We have the most amazing families as guardians.
 God has blessed us with some beautiful relationships and truly incredible families who have joined us on this adventure we started many years ago.
 We will forever be grateful!
+Many of our guardians have more than ONE guardian.

 Ready for a new family member?